mcastilho/marcio.io/content/about.md

 For the last 10 years or so, I have been working mostly on the Mac OS X, developing software using Ruby on Rails, Objective-C and Swift, and Golang (Go) acting as an architect for very large web-based systems and mobile applications.

+I am originally from Brazil and moved to the United States about 14 years ago.
+I used to publish a magazine in the late 90's called "Delphi Journal" with technical articles about Borland Delphi programming language.

 This is my new spot to share my thoughts and findings about programming and interesting tidbits of technology.

 Thanks,